WHEREWHERE filters in SQLRun this SQL:

 For more information on PostgreSQL specific text comparison operators, check out Postgresqltutorial.

-used inside the string literal is not to be confused the arithmetic modulo division operator %
+Note: The wildcard % used inside the string literal is not to be confused the arithmetic modulo division operator %, which is used to calculate the remainder of an integer division.

 This returns all rows where the salary number is even.